VanitaDhanagar/btp-kyma-day2-operations/documentation/observe/monitor-kyma-in-dynatrace/README.md

 - Name: Your Kubernetes cluster appears with this name in Dynatrace
 - Group: kubernetes
-- Operator token: Click on "Create token" to automatically generate the required token.
+- Dynatrace Operator token: Click on "Create token" to automatically generate the required token.
 - API Token: Click on "Create token" to automatically generate the required token.
 - Toggle `Skip SSL certificate check`, as the Kubernetes cluster API has no valid SSL certificate in most cases